 2. Deep Emotional Relationships

-Sometimes, emotionally intense connections—whether romantic or platonic—can lead to Emotional Cords, especially if there’s dependency, manipulation, or trauma bonding.
+Sometimes, emotionally intense connections—whether romantic or platonic—can lead to soul ties, especially if there’s dependency, manipulation, or trauma bonding.

 3. Verbal Commitments or Covenants